 Seller: ThriftBooks-Dallas, Dallas, TX, U.S.A.

 Paperback.
-Condition: Very Good.
+Condition: Good.
 No Jacket.
-Former library book; May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0813190150I4N10
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0813190150I3N00

 Seller: Midtown Scholar Bookstore, Harrisburg, PA, U.S.A.